safansaff/qa-assessment/README.md

 - Knowledge of automation tools and frameworks

 ## Submission
-Please submit your completed assessment within <s>XXX DAYS?</s>.
+Please submit your completed assessment within 2 days.
 If you have any questions, contact ry@privilee.ae.

 Good luck!